Robust subspace recovery by Tyler's M-estimator: Discussion

 \section{Discussion}

-In this paper we have investigated an M-estimator for covariance estimation, and proved that this estimator can find the underlying subspace exactly under a rather weak assumption.
-We also demonstrated the virtue of this methods by experiments on simulated data sets and real data sets.
+In this paper, we investigated the performance of Tyler's M-estimator for subspace recovery, and proved that it recovers the underlying subspace exactly if the percentage of the inliers is larger than a threshold and the data set satisfies a weak assumption on the distribution of data points.
+We also demonstrated the virtue of this method by simulations and experiments on real data sets.

-An open question is that, if we can have a theoretical guarantee on the robustness of our algorithm to noise and therefore verify the empirical performance in Section~\ref{sec:simulation_noise}.
-We find it difficult to apply the commonly used perturbation analysis in~\cite[Section 2.7]{Zhang2011} or~\cite[Theorem 2]{Xu2010}, which are based on the size of the perturbation of the objective function, since the objective function $F(\bSigma)$ at a singular matrix is undefined.

-An interesting direction is to extend the idea of geodesical convexity to other problems.
-Euclidean metric between matrices is usually used and under this metric the set of all positive definite matrices is considered as a cone.
-However in this work we consider the set of all positive matrices as a manifold and use the Riemmannian metric between matrices.
-It turns out that while $F(\bSigma)$ in nonconvex in Euclidean metric, it is convex in Riemmannian metric, and this formulation is more powerful than similar formulations that are convex in Euclidean metric~\cite{Zhang2011,haystack2012}.
-It would be interesting if there are other optimization problems with the property of geodesical convexity.
+A future direction is to establish a stronger theoretical guarantee on the robustness of Tyler's M-estimator to noise.
+Another direction is to extend Tyler's M-estimator for the high-dimensional case.
+Currently, the iterative update formula \eqref{eq:IRLS} calculates the inversion of $\bSigma^{(k)}$, which could be prohibitive for large $D$.
+One may approximate $\bSigma^{(k)}$ by a low-rank matrix in each iteration and reduce the computational cost, but then there is no theoretical guarantee as in Theorem~\ref{thm:exact_recovery}.
+A method with both reasonable computational complexity for large $D$ and a theoretical guarantee on robust subspace recovery would be very interesting and desired.